 The scope of disciplines covered, when looking at LSE vs UCL, is very distinct.
 UCL is a comprehensive university that offers a wide range of courses in a variety of subjects across humanities, social sciences, life sciences, arts, engineering, mathematics, physical sciences, and health sciences.
 They have about 400+ programs just at the bachelor’s level.

 In contrast, as its name indicates, LSE’s emphasis is entirely on the social sciences.
 Except for the geography and psychology programs, all other majors offered at the London School of Economics and Political Science revolve around social sciences and humanities, ranging from accounting and data science to public policy and statistics.
-LSE offers about 40 different bachelor’s degrees within this discipline.
+LSE offers about 40 different undergraduate degrees within this discipline.

 Academic Reputation: